angadhn/MySite/_notes/Space Data Center Analysis.md

 Even using Starcloud's own optimistic specifications, **the support infrastructure still outweighs servers by nearly 5 times**, requiring 22 total launches versus their claimed single launch—representing a **2,200% cost increase** from $5M to $110M using an optimistic launch costs, or $2.2B using a pessimistic $100M/launch.

 The analysis demonstrates that regardless of server mass assumptions—whether optimized space hardware (115.7 tonnes) or commercial rack deployment (300 tonnes)—the fundamental constraint remains **thermal management volume**, which systematically dominates launch requirements for large-scale space-based computing systems.
+This work is not to say that SDCs have no value but that the case for SDC needs more realistic technoeconomic analysis.

 [[Conclusion on Whitepaper]]